Master of Legal Studies Program Structure

 Phase 3: Capstone - Online

-Taken online only, the Capstone allows students to deeply engage with issues relevant to their career focus or intellectual interest.
-There are two ways to satisfy this requirement.
+The Capstone gives students the opportunity to engage deeply with issues connected to their career focus or intellectual interests.
+There are two ways to complete this requirement:-

 Time Investment - Part-Time